troglobit/backlight/README.md

 Bug report address: https://github.com/troglobit/backlight/issues
 ```

-The program has only two arguments: `up` and `down`, which adjusts the
+The program has only two commands: `up` and `down`, which adjusts the
 brightness up or down, respectively.
 Without arguments the current
-value read from `/sys/class/backlight/*/brightness` is displayed.
+(raw) brightness value read from `/sys/class/backlight/*/brightness` is
+displayed.

 Brightness is controlled using an exponential scale to provide a smooth
 transition from max to min.